hortonworks-gallery/iotdemo-service/README.md

   - HBase and Storm must be available on the cluster and started.
   - Falcon must be stopped before installing this service.

+Previous versions:
+  - For 2.2 version of the steps see [here](https://github.com/abajwa-hw/iotdemo-service/blob/master/README-22.md)

 ##### Setup steps

 - Download HDP 2.3 sandbox VM image (Sandbox_HDP_2.3_VMWare.ova) from [Hortonworks website](http://hortonworks.com/products/hortonworks-sandbox/)